 Quorum: A majority of representatives.

-Voting: Positions adopted by consensus among designated representatives; otherwise by simple majority.
-By-Law #6 guides.

-Policy Statement: The Private Sector Policy Committee works to promote the interests of those members of FPSE locals and sub-locals who work for private sector employers or for employers who are not part of the publicly-funded BC college, university or institute system.
+Voting: Positions adopted by consensus among designated representatives; otherwise members of FPSE locals and sub-locals who work for private sector employers or for employers who are not part of the publicly-funded BC college, university or institute system.